cjbreaux/cyoa-react/README.md

 This project is an attempt to recreate an AngularJS project using React.
 The app is a choose your own adventure style adventure story.
 Users will make choices to resolve the story.
 In addition, a basic stats and inventory system will be included that will affect the choices and outcome of the story.

+When creating this project in Angular, data was passed through the various components using two-way binding.
+In this react project (though there is only mock data currently) there should only be a single source of data that the entire project will have access to.

+Additionally, I'm attempting a more modular design that will reuse components that will be re-rendered depending on the route the user takes.

 ### Planning

 ![initial component diagram ](src/assets/img/component-diagram.jpg)

+### Notes

+* Generating components was much faster in Angular and I appreciated how everything was modularized from the get go.
+* Styling wasn't as intuitive using React objects.
+Looking forward to implementing SCSS as well.
+* How can I pass an object as a prop?
+* Make a choice object that contains route info as well as description.
+* How best to implement reusable functions so I don't have to recreate them on multiple components.

 ### Current Features